Mesa Point Trail at Boca Negra Canyon in the Petroglyph National Monument

 Fee: $2.00.
 When we visited, the fee was $1.00 on weekdays and $2.00 on weekends.

-General comments: Most trailhead facilities are nearby at the trailhead for the Cliff Base trail.
+General notes: Most trailhead facilities are at the nearby Cliff Base trailhead, a short walk away.

 Maps: